digiscot/digiscot-website/pages/festival.md

 In partnership with [Citizens Online](http://www.citizensonline.org.uk/) and [The Royal Society of Edinburgh](http://www.royalsoced.org.uk/).

+DigiScotFest's northern tour will bring together practitioners, academics and policy enthusiasts to focus on how we can work together to promote digital participation and help people to get things done online.

+Everyone is welcome at this event.
+We hope to meet lots of people who are involved in helping people to use the internet formally or informally.
+We are also keen to welcome organisations who are embedding the use of digital tools and the internet as part of their wider work.

 * Orkney, March 17th 2015
 * Shetland Islands, March 30th 2015